Biozentrum University of Basel: MSc in Molecular Biology

 The prerequisite for admission to the master's degree in Molecular Biology is a "Bachelor of Science in Biology" with a "Major in Molecular Biology", in some cases a "Major in Integrative Biology", or a "Bachelor of Science in Computational Sciences" with a "Major in Computational Biology".
 In general, the program takes three semesters to complete.
 Students concentrate principally on an own research project.
 They work at least ten months in the laboratory.

+MSc in Physics of Life

+The admission to the master’s degree in Physics of Life requires a Bachelor of Science in mathematics, computer science, physics, chemistry, biochemistry, or engineering.
+In general, the program takes three semesters to complete.
+The major focus lies on two three-month research projects as well as on the master’s thesis.

 PhD program

 The PhD program builds on a university degree in biology or related discipline and requires the student to engage in an independent research project within a period of three to four years.
 The program is completed by writing a thesis.
 The students also receive practical training in the latest methods and techniques of molecular biology research and attend courses of the Graduate Teaching Program.

 Postdoctoral

 To expand their knowledge and experience, young researchers often spend a few years in research groups abroad.
 Accordingly, postdoctoral researchers from all continents are working at the Biozentrum.